AmosNimos/open_politics/Belief.md

 Science is nature's truth, religion is mankind's deceit.

+Religion have historically been the single most influential source of mass delusion to plague humanity.

+They are exempt from the standard that we as a scociety have establish to prevent lies, trickery and abuse.

 # Creationism

 Their is not better example of narcissism then to think the world has been made for you or a group your a part of.